 - Be sincere.

-- Remember the reason for commenting.
-To give support!.
+- When we take the time to leave a comment we are showing support for the author.
 This is especially true for new writers that have just joined up.

 Wisdom is knowing what to do next; virtue is doing it.

 When you leave a comment you are validating the worth of not only what is written, but the worth of the writer himself.
-How powerful!

 If certain emotions or memories came up for you, share those too.
 Don't hold back.
 Your comments reflect who you are.
 If you're caring - it will show.
 If you're in a big hurry - that too will show.

-I'd like to take a minute now to send out a big thank you to all of you who have sent me words of encouragement on my own hubs these past 5 years.
+I'd like to take a minute now to send out a big thank you to all of you who have sent me words of encouragement on my own hubs these past 9 years.
 You've no idea how I've grown because of you.